HCBrooks-lab/Movie-Project/README.md

   ## Project Goals

   - Clean and explore the dataset
-  - Analyze distriburtions of IMDb scores
+  - Analyze distributions of IMDb scores
   - Identify top-rated movies
   - Examine patterns by genre and duration
   - Visualize data with charts